 However, as is often the case with powerfully mind-altering substances, the effects of binging on hope and optimism were short-lived and the hangover that followed wrought a terrible vengeance.

 By the time of Stalker and A Visitor to the Museum the hopes of the Kruschev-era space operas have entirely evaporated.
 These are post-apocalyptic films in which men wander hopelessly through ravaged landscapes.
-The universe has ceased to be something that we reach towards in the hope of achieving understanding or conquest.
+The universe has ceased to be something that we reach towards in the hope of conquering.
+Indeed, even the prospect of understanding the world has passed beyond reach.
 Instead, nature has become our interrogator and we are the object of its forensic and unwavering gaze.
 Once the heroes of the Soviet Union looked into the mysterious universe for answers, now the universe looks into our souls and reveals our rotten cores.
 Events are inexplicable.
 Faith is beyond reach.
 The stalker can never achieve his desires, the tourist never reaches the museum, but both wander through blasted landscapes picking over the detritus of a shattered civilisation.
 Religious imagery features prominently in both films, as do passages from the bible.
 But there is no redemption or comfort to be found in this universe and, if there is a god in these films, it is an Old Testament bringer of trials, tribulation and terror.

 Luposhansky – an acolyte of Tarkovsky and a director who has made a career of taking the great man’s themes and pushing them to the edge of madness – drives home (perhaps overdoes) the religious imagery in A Visitor to the Museum – including bizarre, terrifying, rituals and an excursion via Golgotha – but as the hordes of mutants bash their skulls against the wall and call out “Let us out of here!
 Let us out of here!” it’s not hard to see a reflection of the plight of the Soviet people as madness engulfs the final days of the USSR.